DIY Upholstered Headboard With Tufting: Step-by-Step Instructions

 Why did you make the headboard tall enough to go down to the bed frame rather than the top of the mattress?

-I didn’t want to see the gap when the bedding was pulled back but it's really just a matter of personal preference.
+I didn’t want to see the gap when the bedding was pulled back; it's really just a matter of personal preference.

 Can I use 2x2 rather than 2x4?